DavidArmstrong/SAMDTelescopeController/docs/README.md

 to force a clean re-initialization of the system should things just get into a bad state.
 (i.e. Like bad values saved into the EEPROM listed in #1 above.)
 (Pin 19 = A5)

-2. Two Quadrature Optical Encoders (required) - You will need mounting hardware for those encoders.
+2. A Quadrature Optical Encoder (required) - You will need mounting hardware for this encoder on the Azimuth axis.
 This will allow using the program, at a minimum, as Digital Setting Circles on your telescope.
-(Pins A1,A2 for azimuth and A3,A4 for altitude)
+(Pins A1,A2 for azimuth)

+2a.
+Murata SCL3300 SPI inclinometer - You will need an inclinometer, mounted on the telescope tube, for Altitude orientation determination.
+( pins 22,23,24 on ICSP header, and Chip Select Pin 9 )

-3. Level shifter (required) - Needed to translate the 5 volt signals from the encoders to 3.3 volts for the processor board.
+3. Level shifter (required) - Needed to translate the 5 volt signals from the Azimuth encoder to 3.3 volts for the processor board.
 (I haven't seen 3.3 volt quadrature encoders made yet in the resolutions needed for telescope positioning.)